peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

         int precision,
         PeterO.Numbers.ERounding rounding);

-Creates a new PrecisionContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.
+Creates a new EContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.

 <b>Parameters:</b>